julialandreth/final_project/README.md

 Click on [here](https://docs.google.com/spreadsheets/d/1biHiaZM7RxnbwFX2ONaoTYmukXhc565rKTeeGpsujyQ/edit?usp=sharing) to see my Google sheet.

+I made the data visualizations on Data Wrapper.

 Here are some of my fun findings!

 ### #1: Using a pivot table and then sorting the data by year, I found that over the years, Tarantino has featured less profanity in his movies.
 Pulp Fiction was his most profane movie thus far.